 Prometric offers a Test Drive to allow candidates to become familiar with the testing experience.
-In 30 minutes, candidates can experience a preview of the testing experience that will be encountered on the actual testing day, including:
+In 30 minutes, candidates can preview what they will encounter during their official test administration session, including:

-- the complete check-in process. - introduction to test center staff and surroundings. - a live 15-minute sample test (generic test, not the DLOSCE) to experience the testing process.
+- the scheduling and registration process - the complete check-in process. - introduction to test center staff and surroundings. - a live 15-minute sample test (i.e., a generic test, not the INBDE) to experience the testing process.

-Visit Prometric's Test Drive at prometric.com/test-drive for further details and pricing.
+Visit Prometric at prometric.com/test-drive for further details and pricing.